shantanoo-desai/blog/content/about/index.en.md

 Howdy!
 I am Shantanoo, but you can call me Shan!

-I am a Research Scientist, who enjoys Software and System Development, Climbing, Bouldering, Reading.
+I am a Software Engineer for Edge Computing / IIoT, who enjoys Software and System Development, Climbing, Bouldering, Reading.

 # Work Experience